You meet your friend Jeff for lunch. Jeff’s been managing development of a new product and it’s about to be released. He’s pumped.

-The sources for remote team members basically fall into three categories:
+The sources for remote software engineering team members basically fall into three categories:

 Offshore body shops.
 This is, unfortunately, the majority of what’s out there and much of the reason for the negative stereotypes that exist.
 They’re the ones we referred to earlier that promise extremely inexpensive services and then fail to deliver by even the most basic of professional standards.
 Avoid them.
 Like the plague.
 Period.

 Great developers live where great developers live.
 It’s that simple.
 Many are here in the U.S. Many are in South America.
 Many are in the Ukraine.
-No country or region has a monopoly on them.
+No country or region has a monopoly on remote developers.